hexdee606/AMC2.0/CONTRIBUTING.md

 * Clone it to your local system.
 * Make a new branch.
 * Make your changes.
-* Push it back to your repo.
+* Push it back to your branch.
 * Click the Compare & pull request button.
 * Click Create pull request to open a new pull request.